 Material differences between equity shown in the financial statements and the excess of assets over liabilities as calculated for Solvency II purposes arise from different rules and regulations for valuation and consideration of balance sheet items (see chapter D).
-The reconciliation between statutory equity and the excess of assets over liabilities in the Solvency II balance sheet as of YE16 is shown below.
+The reconciliation between statutory equity and the excess of assets over liabilities in the Solvency II balance sheet is as follows.

 In CHF million

-2016
+2017 2016

-Statutory Equity 46.4
+Statutory Equity 50.6 46.4

-Valuation of Technical Provisions and reinsurance recoverables +52.4
+Valuation of Technical Provisions and reinsurance recoverables 56.8 52.4

-Goodwill and intangible assets -13.7
+Goodwill and intangible assets -9.3 -13.7

-Deferred tax liabilities -4.8
+Deferred tax liabilities -5.9 -4.8

-Other adjustments -0.4
+Other adjustments -0.3 -0.4

-Excess of assets over liabilities for solvency purposes 80.0
+Excess of assets over liabilities for solvency purposes 91.9 80.0